 Is Month-to-Month Car Insurance Cheaper?

-This approach particularly benefits college students home for the summer, people between cars or those selling vehicles.
-However, how you choose to pay can significantly impact your overall costs.
+This approach benefits college students temporarily home for the summer, people between cars or those selling vehicles.
+But how you choose to pay can impact your month-to-month car insurance's overall costs.

 Paying in Full: Best Value for Month-to-Month Car Insurance